morrolinux/simple-ehm/README.md

 ## Contribute to the dataset
-By sending me at least 30 1-second long WAV pcm_s16le mono 16kHz clips for each class (silence, speech, ehm)  [easy] You can convert your clips to the right format with ffmpeg: `ffmpeg -i input-file -c:a pcm_s16le -ac 1 -ar 16000 -filter:a "dynaudnorm" output.wav`
+By sending me at least 30 1-second long WAV pcm_s16le mono 16kHz clips for each class (silence, speech, ehm)  [easy]
+- You can convert your clips to the right format with ffmpeg: `ffmpeg -i input-file -c:a pcm_s16le -ac 1 -ar 16000 -filter:a "dynaudnorm" output.wav`
+- You can extract ehm(s) and silences **along with erroneously classified sounds** (false positives) by passing `--generate-training-data` as an invocation parameter.
+You can then use the latter to improve your training set!

 ## Contribute to the training
 - By implementing transfer training logic on this model's python notebook